danielsz/mmailer/README.md

 ## Status

 This is an initial release.
 Currently, no checks or sanitation is done when parsing the configuration.
 Mmailer will just blow up when an error is encountered.
-In this early phase, the project targets early adopters, power users and contributors.
+At this early stage, the project targets power users and contributors.
 Others may want to wait for a later release that will hopefully sport a web interface with better usability.

 ## TODO